Amina Taher

 Amina Taher (أمينة طاهر) is an Emirati airline marketing executive, businesswoman, and advocate for the empowerment of women.
-She is the sole female on Etihad Aviation Group's Executive Leadership Team.
-Taher joined Etihad in January 2013.
+Taher joined Etihad Airways in January 2013, and is currently VP, brand, marketing and sponsorships for the airline.

+Education

-Amina Taher gained an MBA degree from London Business School and an MPA degree from Harvard University's Kennedy School, where she was an Emirates Leader Initiative Fellowship/ Scholarship recipient.
+Taher gained an MBA degree from London Business School and an MPA degree from Harvard University's Kennedy School, where she was an Emirates Leader Initiative Fellowship/ Scholarship recipient.